cwainczak/towerdefense/README.md

 * SQL (MySQL, AWS)

 # Features
-* Provides a fully-functional Java Tower Defense game to Android users.
+* Provides a fully functional Java Tower Defense game to Android users.
 * Uses a MySQL database to store player highscores in the AWS cloud.
 * Designed with multi-threading to separate logical and graphical interfaces.